fabric-testbed/information-model-utils/README.md

   }
 }
 ```
-`ram_offset` specifies an offset to subtract from the actual RAM value.
-This is adjustment needed to for RAM allocated to NOVA on the workers.
 `mac_offset` intended to be used with OpenStack sites to aid unique MAC generation for vNICs.
 Note
 that the first octet of mac_offset must be [even](https://github.com/openstack/neutron-lib/blob/cf494c8be10b36daf238fa12cf7c615656e6640d/neutron_lib/api/validators/__init__.py#L40).